mmienko/LogStructuredHashTable4Cats/PLAN.md

    3) Create a DB, read empty, write, then read.
    4) (LATER) Create a DB, write, close it, reopen DB, read.
    5) Create a DB, write a bunch of random keys, then read them all.
-   6) (LATER) Same as, but multiple reopens with more writes.
+   6) (LATER) Same as above, but multiple reopens with more writes.
 "Rolling reopens with new writes and reads".
    7) Create a DB, write keys with overwrites, and read.
    8) Test crash during read, confirm Checksum works
+   9) (LATER) concurrent closure with in-progress writes, cancels writes
+   10) Write and read large values; large keys (is there a max key size?) and values
+   11) Errors bubble up; write to a file and then move it behind the scenes to create some error
+   12) Test partially written values, mimicking a crash
 2) Implement Delete method and add tests.
 Add some edge case tests around certain usage pattens like deleting everything.
 3) Implement rotating files
 4) Implement compaction